Hidden dualities in 1D quasiperiodic lattice models: Spectral duality

-To close this section, we emphasize that the region of parameters for which $E_{n}(\varphi,\kappa)$ depends significantly both on $\kappa$ and $\varphi$ shrinks around the SD points as we increase the order of the CA. In the limit of high-order approximants, we should have essentially no $\varphi$-dependence ($\kappa$-dependence) in the extended (localized) phase.
-The only points in the phase diagram for which mutual dependence survives irrespectively of the CA are the SD-points.
-These ultimately reduce to the critical points in the limit that $\tau_{c}\rightarrow\tau$.
+The region of parameters for which $E_{n}(\varphi,\kappa)$ depends significantly both on $\kappa$ and $\varphi$ shrinks around the SD points as we increase the order of the CA. In the limit of high-order approximants, there is essentially no $\varphi$-dependence ($\kappa$-dependence) in the extended (localized) phase except for this narrowing region, that ultimately reduces to the SD point in the limit $\tau_{c}\rightarrow\tau$.

 \paragraph{Close to critical point.---}